bernaferrari/FigmaToCode/README.md

 <a href="https://www.figma.com/community/plugin/842128343887142055"><img src="assets/badge.png" height="60"/></a>
 </p>

-Turning Figma designs into usable code can be a challenge, often requiring time-consuming manual work.
+Converting Figma designs into usable code can be a challenge, often requiring time-consuming manual work.
 Figma to Code simplifies that process.
 This plugin generates responsive layouts in `HTML`, `React (JSX)`, `Svelte`, `styled-components`, `Tailwind`, `Flutter`, and `SwiftUI` directly from your designs.
 Your feedback and ideas are always welcome.

 ![Gif showing the conversion](assets/lossy_gif.gif)